Search

 The timing of taxation is different than that of stock options.
 You pay tax at the time the restrictions on the stock lapse.
 This occurs when...

-UPDATED!
-How and when are taxes withheld from my restricted stock?
+What, when, and how are the taxes withheld from my restricted stock or RSUs?
 This is premium content

 Restricted stock withholding is similar to withholding for most other forms of supplemental compensation.
 You can have different choices for paying taxes, or your company may automatically...

-When my restricted stock vests, how does my company choose the stock price for calculating my W-2 reporting and my share withholding?
+When my restricted stock/RSU grant vests, how does my company choose the stock price for calculating my W-2 reporting and my share withholding?
 This is premium content

 This depends on how your stock plan defines fair market value (FMV).
-Some companies may use the closing price on the vesting day, which...
+Some companies use the...

 How does my employer determine the amount of withholding due at the vesting of my restricted stock grant?
 This is premium content